Robinyo/serendipity-api/projects/express-typeorm/docs/access-management.md

 ### Scopes

-Scope names follow a simple convention: <namespace>:<operation> where <namespace> refers to a resource (e.g., document, collection, store, or controller) and <operation> refers to the action to be performed on the resource.
+Scope names follow a simple convention: &lt;namespace&gt;:&lt;operation&gt; where <namespace> refers to a resource (e.g., document, collection, store, or controller) and &lt;operation&gt; refers to the action to be performed on the resource.

 ### Individual Scopes